 Flexible delivery models

-As part of the discussion about which HENRY services you want we explore what will work locally – what are your priorities, constraints, challenges and capacity.
+As part of the discussion about which HENRY services you are interested in, we explore what will work locally – what are your priorities, constraints, challenges and capacity.
 This helps determine the best model for your area.

-We can offer virtually every element of HENRY’s service offer – family support, practitioner training, community engagement – across each delivery model in any combination.
+We can offer virtually every element of HENRY’s service offer – family support, practitioner training, community engagement – across each delivery model.
 So whether you want breastfeeding peer support and oral health, or obesity prevention programmes and practitioner training, we can offer it.
 Read more about HENRY’s service elements.

 Here’s an overview of our 4 main service delivery models.
 We can transition from one model to another over time.
-For example, we can start with direct delivery and then train local practitioners to take on full local delivery as we scale back:
+For example, we can start with direct delivery and then train local practitioners to take on local delivery through our partnership model:

 - Direct delivery – you commission HENRY to deliver the service elements that suit your needs, we provide all the staffing and manage the service in its entirety, reporting to you on agreed KPIs